-You must register for all courses for which you wish to earn credit.
-The UAB class schedule is accessible via BlazerNET (www.uab.edu/blazernet).
-You can register for courses and adjust your schedule by adding and dropping courses through the end of the drop/add period, which is denoted on the Academic Calendar.
+You must register for all courses for which you wish to earn graduate credit.
+The UAB class schedule is accessible via BlazerNET located at www.uab.edu/blazernet.
+You are able to register for courses and adjust your schedule by adding and dropping courses through the end of the drop/add period, which can be found on the Academic Calendar.